pranjallk1995/UpGrad/README.md

 # UpGrad
-A model to predict whether a prospect is likely to buy a product or not.
+A model to predict whether a prospect is likely to buy the product or not.
 Accuracy is 87%